stant/jfileprocessorRest/README.md

 ```

-Remote Host connection:  This uses sftp and also https.
+Remote Host connection:  This uses sftp or https.
-the ssh server must have sftp turned on and this assumes port 22 for now.
+the ssh server must have sftp turned on.
-it also uses https which assumes port 8443 for now.
+sftp used to be a hybrid where it also used https to do filter searches.
+I did away with this,
+which makes that slower but it is only uses ssh now.
+Now sftp uses only an ssh server!
+I also do not try to install and run a jfp/https server.
+To use ssh or https you have to start a server to connect to.
+You can run openssh on linux (maybe mac too?)
+and now windows (11 anyways) has it's own implementation of openssh server which seems to work well!
+You have to find a web page to see how to set it up.
+Not too bad.

+for https.
 This gives it ssl security but does not check the validity/certificate of the host itself.
 You probably would use this on a network you know/trust anyways.

 Escape: closes windows